Year-end checklist: 8 actions to take before 2024 is over

 The last few months of the year are a popular time for nonprofits and charities to run end-of-year giving campaigns to boost financial support for their causes.
 If you itemize your taxes and charitable giving is a priority, consider increasing your giving or make a year-end donation to your preferred charity to be eligible for a tax deduction for the 2024 tax year.

 If you’re aged 70½ or older, consider making a qualified charitable distribution (QCD) from your IRA, instead of a direct gift.
-QCDs count toward your RMD amount if you have not taken it.3 When you donate via the QCD, the withdrawn funds to a charity, neither you nor the charity will owe taxes on the amount.
+QCDs count toward your RMD amount if you have not taken it.3 When you donate the withdrawn funds to a charity via a QCD, neither you nor the charity will owe taxes on the amount.

 Deadline: Make your charitable gift or QCD by Dec.
 31, 2024, for the 2024 tax year.